INVENTORY OF THE PAPERS OF DAVID LAMELAS, 1964-1997

 Descriptive Summary

-Title: Papers of David Lamelas
+Title: David Lamelas papers

-Collection Number: 2005.M.12
+Number: 2005.M.12

-Extent: 4.5 linear ft.
-(5 boxes)
+Physical Description: 4.5 linear feet (5 boxes)

-Repository: Getty Research Institute
+The Getty Research Institute

-Special Collections and Visual Resources
+Special Collections

 1200 Getty Center Drive, Suite 1100

-Los Angeles, CA 90049-1688
+Los Angeles, California, 90049-1688

 Abstract: The personal and professional papers of Argentinean sculptor and filmmaker David Lamelas provide an overview of Lamelas’s artistic practices and the development of his work from sculpture to architecture, film, and conceptual installations.
 Drawings, sketches, notes, plans, photographs, correspondence, sketchbooks, and other papers produced or collected by Lamelas document selected work from his early period in Buenos Aires, through his projects in Europe and North America and his latest work in the 1990s.

-Request Materials: To access physical materials on site, go to the library catalog record for this collection and click "Request an Item."
-Click here for access policy .
+Request Materials: Request access to the physical materials described in this inventory through the catalog record for this collection.
+Click here for the access policy .

-Language: Collection material is in English and Spanish
+Language: Collection material is in English and Spanish.

-Adminstrative Information
+Administrative Information

 Access